-Religious education is the essence of Catholic schools.
 All students at JPII are required to participate in Religion class.
 Academic grades are received based on class participation and retention of subject matter taught.
-All students attend Mass and prayer services on the assigned day, are encouraged to participate in the liturgies and to take on various roles as permitted.

 All students are expected to maintain proper behavior and respect during prayer and liturgies.

 Instruction and preparation for the reception of the sacraments of Penance, Holy Communion, and Confirmation are provided at the parishes for the appropriate grade levels.
 The students will receive these sacraments at their respective parishes.